 Beginning on December 16th and ending on December 24th, families celebrate a nine-day festival.
 This annual Mexican tradition marks the time of year when friends and family come together to eat, drink and, most importantly, celebrate.
 Parties during this festive time are filled with cheerful socializing, traditional dishes and drinks, and, of course, piñatas.
 These holiday piñatas are usually designed in the shape of a seven-point star and can be filled with anything (usually candy).
-On Christmas Eve, the festivities come to an end with colorfully decorated floats, traditional dancing, and often elaborate firework displays.
-So celebrate with family and friends and raise a glass to a holiday steeped in tradition.
+On December 24th, the festivities come to an end with colorfully decorated floats, traditional dancing, and often elaborate firework displays.
+So celebrate with family and friends and raise a Modelo to a Holiday Season steeped in tradition.

 The holidays always mean three things: family, friends, and food.
 Enjoy these authentic comida para las fiestas (food for the holidays), beer cocktails, and other holiday recipes.

 Christmas Eve Saladwith jicama, beets, orange & peanutsVIEW RECIPE